Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 1Beaches in Sintra

-Sintra beaches are some of the best!
-All of them are near the stunning Sintra-Cascais Natural Park, which means they are pretty much unspoilt.
+Sintra beaches are some of the best near Lisbon.
+All of them sit inside or near the Sintra-Cascais Natural Park, which means they’re pretty much unspoilt.
+The trade-off is access: most require a car, and parking on summer weekends can be a test of patience.

 • Praia Grande